 Sports Broadcasting School Program Information

 Undergraduate degree programs in broadcasting, journalism and communications may offer concentrations or majors tailored to the needs of prospective sports broadcasters or announcers.
 There are many opportunities to gain practical experience in these programs, while also learning about television production, speech, editing, news writing and sports culture.
 A high school education is standard, but any related experience could be beneficial.
 Graduates of 2-year associate and 4-year bachelor's degree programs in sports broadcasting seek employment as sports reporters, commentators, writers, announcers and more.
-Read on to find out what each degree program has to offer.

 Associate Degree in Sports Announcing or Broadcasting

 High school graduates or GED holders may choose to enroll in an associate degree program in sports announcing or broadcasting.
 Students learn the fundamentals of broadcasting through hands-on courses in radio and television production and apply these skills through co-curricular positions and internships with campus broadcast media outlets.

-Additionally, students acquire news writing and reporting skills and also perfect their public speaking and diction so they may serve as on-air talent.
+Additionally, students acquire news writing and reporting skills, and perfect their public speaking and diction so they may serve as on-air talent.
 In programs specifically designed for prospective sports broadcasters, students may take classes in commentary for specific sports and often call the play-by-play for campus sporting events, host radio shows or produce sports discussion shows for campus television.
 While some students may pursue a media career with a 2-year degree, others may choose to transfer to a 4-year institution after earning an associate degree.